marielfrank/dineable-app/README.md

     $ shotgun

-Visit the server address listed.
+Visit the server address listed and enjoy!